Honda CR-Z Insurance Rates

 Rates are averaged for all Honda CR-Z models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The items below are a recap of the ideas that were covered above.
+The following items are a brief review of the data covered above.

 Rate Tables and Charts